 The Italian tenor smiles, and the surrounding choir come in.
 Seemingly suspended, the dancers perform a stunning routine around him.

 ‘Adeste Fideles’ is the original Latin name for the popular carol ‘O Come All Ye Faithful’, and it’s often the title you’ll see today printed in Christmas carol books.

-Bocelli’s performance of the melody comes from his live-streamed festive concert Believe in Christmas: Encore, which is being streamed again this season following its success last year.
+Bocelli’s performance of the melody comes from his 2020 alive-streamed festive concert Believe in Christmas: Encore, which was streamed again last year following its success.

 The ticketed concert, which was streamed around the world, featured a beautiful new duet on Leonard Cohen’s ‘Hallelujah’ with the tenor’s eight-year-old daughter, Virginia Bocelli.